lino-framework/book/docs/specs/finan.rst

         The new (or end) balance.

 .. class:: PaymentOrder

-    A **payment order** is when a user instructs a bank to execute a series of outgoing transactions from a given bank account.
+    Django model to represent a :term:`payment order`.

     .. attribute:: entry_date

         The date of the ledger entry.

     .. attribute:: execution_date

         The execution date of payment order.
 If this is empty, Lino assumes the :attr:`entry_date` when writing the
         :xfile:`pain_001.xml` file.

     .. attribute:: total